A Daily Blogging Schedule That Will Actually Help You Make Money

 Monday-Friday Morning Routine:

 I do my daily writing and important admin tasks before my kids wake up.
-By the end of the week, I have at least one blog post completed and one blog post drafted.
-And I publish new posts on Sunday.
+By the end of the week, I have at least two blog posts completed and another blog post drafted.
+And I publish new posts at least twice each week.

-My morning usually looks like this: 30 minutes of writing and editing, 30 minutes of social media responses and engagement.
+My morning usually looks like this: 60 minutes of writing and editing, 30 minutes of social media responses and engagement.
 Up to 1 hour of admin tasks, including payment/invoice/emails.
-30-60 minutes in my Facebook group and working with my students.
+30 minutes in my Facebook group.
 I try to work for about 3 hours before my babies wake up!
+And if I can manage to do some “batch writing” I absolutely will!

 Monday-Friday Afternoon Routine: